Advice and tips to tackle bedwetting

 Advice to follow to manage bedwetting

-For your child to grow in confidence, it is important to make them aware of their responsibilities and push them to look after themselves.
-Do this by giving them advice to follow and setting them little missions, which they will accomplish on their own, like big children.
+For your child to grow in confidence, it is important to make them aware of their responsibilities and teach them to look after themselves.
+Do this by giving them advice to follow and setting them little missions, which they can accomplish on their own, for example:

 - to go to the toilet on their own during the day